dragonrossa/Warehouse/README.md

 21.08.
 Preparations for sending notebooks from Warehouse to Store

 25.08.
-Transfer model -> send from Warehouse to Store, not done yet
+Transfer model -> send from Warehouse to Store

+26.08.
+Modified transfer, view and transfer status in Details

 Rosana